tmathov/tamaramathov/source/_posts/index.md

 Working remotely allowed me to travel across South America until 2017, when I settled back in Buenos Aires.
 In 2024 I moved to Barcelona to continue learning.
 All these experiences not only exposed me to diverse lifestyles and cultures but also gave me firsthand insight into the many contemporary forms of Spanish.

-I’m interested in science, politics, feminism and fiction—anything that helps me better understand how the world works!
+I’m interested in art, science, politics, feminism, fiction—anything that helps me better understand how the world works!
 And I love exploring these ideas collectively.
 That’s why I’m passionate about helping people learn languages; they are the most powerful tools we have for connection.

 What I enjoy most is hearing people’s stories and discovering new perspectives on life.
 I believe my students learn a lot from our time together, but I also learn from them.
 The most rewarding part of my work is the transformation that happens through our interactions.